nikitavoloboev/data/docs/operating-systems/containers/docker.md

 # [Docker](https://www.docker.com/)

+[Using Nix with Dockerfiles](https://mitchellh.com/writing/nix-with-dockerfiles) is great read.
+Can also use [devenv](https://devenv.sh/containers/).

+The nice thing about using Nix to build Docker images is that [image contains literally only the dependencies of the app](https://twitter.com/mitchellh/status/1649502503745261568).

 [DockerSlim](https://github.com/docker-slim/docker-slim) is useful.
 Seems everyone is moving to [containerd](https://github.com/containerd/containerd) or [Colima](https://github.com/abiosoft/colima) now.

 Try to [avoid using Docker](https://twitter.com/iansu/status/1555255026666258432) for [Nix](../../package-managers/nix/nix.md) which can even [build Docker images](https://lobste.rs/s/ilgax7/use_flake_nix_not_dockerfile) if you need them.